go4tech-australia/javascript-4-beginners/demo/lib/documentation.md

-# CHUNK JS
+# SNAKE JS

-CHUNK.js is a javascript library that provide helper functions and game play.
+SNAKE.js is a javascript library that provide helper functions and game play.

-Below are the available functions to call on CHUNK
+Below are the available functions to call on SNAKE

 TODO: Add methods